MatMasIt/notesArchive/latest/Inglese/2021/maggio/lunedì_17/12_07_00/appunti.md

 Land of *Brodbingang*, land of giants, he feels like a lilliputian

-Second book: start of Gulliver's mortification/humiiation
+Second book: start of Gulliver's mortification/humilation

+> In the first book he was a giant
+> now in the second he is
+> * physically
+>*  psychologically
+> * morally
+>
+> mortified

+He realizes the limits of te english government and society

+#### 3° voyage

+Island of **La
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNDg2NTIzNjNdfQ==
+eyJoaXN0b3J5IjpbMTA4NTk3MTM3MV19
 -->